 I selected HTML5 as my markup of choice.
-Prior to this year (11EE), the site was designed around XHTML 1.0 Transitional, and it maintained that basis long after XHTML was truly dead and gone.
+Prior to the year 11EE, the site was designed around XHTML 1.0 Transitional, and it maintained that basis long after XHTML was truly dead and gone.
 It turned out that XHTML just wasn't the way of the future, and that's okay; HTML5 has a lot of advantages (consistent and semantic markup; multimedia properties; and on and on), and it's much simpler than XHTML to author.
 (Check out the DTD on an XHTML document and compare it to that in an HTML5 document; that alone is worth the transition.)

 So despite this relatively progressive stance in my markup, I think that I can still hold my head up high and deliver the following diatribe on contemporary web design with a straight and dignified face.

 Rants on the Downfall of the Web

 That said, the reality is not as pristine as it should be, partly because certain companies persistently refuse to write software that reliably conforms to industry standards.
 This makes certain styling measures somewhat, shall we say, inconsistent.
 Some browsers, on the other hand, are exemplary in their conformity to those standards, and one such was therefore used in the development of this site.
 The browser used for testing the site was Mozilla Firefox, an open-source browser.
 This browser is, therefore, doubtlessly the best with which to view this site.
 Furthermore, Mozilla is not only more in line with the ideas on intellectual goods held by Goretti Publications; it is also technically superior to Internet Explorer and even Opera.
 Its download and use are therefore highly recommended.